FaisalHammad1999/futureproofwiki/Intro-to-Python.md

 ⚠️ **We are going to be using Python 3.** ⚠️

 Make sure you have this installed.
-Use `$ python --version` to check your current version.
+Use `$ python --version` in your terminal to check your current version.

 To get started we can simply type `$ python` (Mac) or `$ py` (Windows) into the command line to open up the Python interpreter.
 We can use this to run commands - try `print("Hello world")`.

+When using your IDE make sure that your project is actually running on the version of python 3 that you actually need (i.e. Python 3.10).

+Python 3.10 has added several new features that won't run in previous versions or they might even raise errors.
+With Visual Studio Code you can know the version looking at the bottom left of your IDE window.
+If it's not the version you want / need, click there and look for it.

+If it's not there, go to the command pallete and type "Python Select Interpreter".
+Then look for the version you need.

 ## Variables